 If a term is defined by both NERC and NAESB, NERC’s definition is the default interpretation.

-If a term is defined by neither NERC nor NAESB, the term is interpreted as a proper noun (with no further definition proposed), unless defined in the Definitions section of this document.
+If a term is defined by neither NERC nor NAESB, the term is interpreted as a proper noun (with no further definition proposed).

 Changes to defined terms incorporated by reference from NERC and NAESB self-execute into this document.

-Use of the Term Interchange Software

-This document defines the term “Interchange Software” for use solely in this document.

-The software used for creating e-Tags in the Western Interconnection will change from time to time.
-Further, that software is colloquially known by various names, such as the WECC Interchange Tool, Western Interchange Tool (WIT), or simply the interchange software.

-To accommodate these variables and to ensure specificity as to which software is used for purposes of this document, the Definitions table introduces the defined term “Interchange Software.”

 Definitions

 Definitions included in this document apply only to this document or a subsection of this document, where specifically indicated.